 The end of the personal tax year is on the horizon and, with it, the deadline to make the most of your annual ISA allowance.
 But should you save in a cash ISA or invest in a stocks and shares ISA?

-An individual savings account (ISA) is a way to put money away without paying tax on the growth, returns or interest.
+First the basics: An individual savings account (ISA) is a way to save or invest without paying tax on the growth, returns or interest.

 While there are a few different ISAs available for adults in the UK, there are two main types: cash ISAs and stocks and shares ISAs.